-For 2016-17 you are responsible for completing and submitting the edTPA as directed by your Content Area Coordinator.
+For 2018-19 you are responsible for completing and submitting the edTPA as directed by your Content Area Coordinator, and receiving a minimum score of 35.

 Q: Can I coach or advise a club at my field placement site?

 Please check with your Content Area Coordinator before you agree to coach a sport or advise a club at your field placement site.